 XRP (Ripple) Holder Behavior Creates Market Division

 Short- and mid-term holders view the recent pullback as an opportunity to accumulate more XRP tokens.
-According to Glassnode data, XRP's HODL Waves metric reveals that two investor cohorts are becoming increasingly active.
+XRP's HODL Waves metric reveals that two investor cohorts are becoming increasingly active.

 Short-term holders (1-3 months) currently control 9.51% of XRP's circulating supply and have increased their holdings by 8% since August 14.
 Mid-term investors have also joined the "buying the dip" strategy, with the 6–12 month cohort now controlling 23.19% of XRP's circulating supply, its highest share year-to-date.